avd1729/Talk-Space/README.md

 The TalkSpace application has been deployed to a live server, allowing users to access the platform from any device with an internet connection.
 Our deployment ensures a seamless user experience and ensures that users can enjoy the full range of features offered by the app.

-## Join TalkSpace today and be a part of our vibrant and supportive community!

 ## Architecture

 ### Frontend